JuliaFirstOrder/StructuredOptimization.jl/docs/src/tutorial.md

 ## Limitations

-Currently `StructuredOptimization.jl` supports only *proximal gradient algorithms* (i.e., *forward-backward splitting* base), which require specific properties of the nonsmooth functions and costraint to be applicable.
+Currently `StructuredOptimization.jl` supports only *proximal gradient algorithms* (i.e., *forward-backward splitting* base), which require specific properties of the nonsmooth functions and constraint to be applicable.
 In particular, the nonsmooth functions must have an *efficiently computable proximal mapping*.

 If we express the nonsmooth function $g$ as the composition of a function $\tilde{g}$ with a linear operator $A$: